-I remember the day my mother died.
-I rushed to the airport as soon as I received the phone call that her health was failing and sat on the 2 1/2 hour flight from California to Texas not knowing if she was alive or had already died.
+On the day my mother died, I rushed to the airport as soon as I received the phone call that her health was failing and sat on the 2 1/2 hour flight from California to Texas not knowing if she was alive or had already died.
 I remember thinking that no one on that plane knew the burden of sadness I was carrying that day.
 Not the flight attendant who brought me apple juice or my neighbor who was riveted to her book.
-I was instead contemplating walking into my mother’s home for the very last time she would be physically present and I had no idea how I was going to handle her imminent (or perhaps even current) departure.
+I was sitting there thinking about walking into my mother’s home for the very last time she would be physically present and I had no idea how I was going to handle her imminent (or perhaps even current) departure.

 That vanity drawer symbolized a sweet secret connection I had with my mother.
 She lived and breathed in that small space through the colors and scents that emanated from the tubes and containers that she had chosen.
 I found great comfort in the orderliness of those plastic bins and the collection of objects there.
 They seemed to say, “We’re Helen’s and we’re happy to all be here together.”

 Even twenty-three years later, I still miss my mother and mourn the secondary loss of her vanity drawer.
 However, I am happy to say that I am Helen’s too and her memory remains alive and well for this proud daughter.

 Lovely story.
 We are never quite the same after we lose our mothers, are we?
 I still “talk” to mine some thirty years later.

 So true, Judy.
 Yes, I talk to Mom too.
 Death is only a thin veil.